-Upon purchase of real property situated in Belgium, registration rights are due over the purchase price at, in principle, a flat rate of 10 per cent in Flanders.
-If conditions are met, the flat tax rate is reduced in Flanders to 6 per cent for the purchase of the family home.
-Flanders has plans to reduce the rate for the purchase of the family home to 3 per cent, and to increase the basic rate from 10 per cent up to 12 per cent.
-The Walloon Region levies a flat tax rate of 12.5 per cent upon the purchase of real property.
-The Brussels Capital Region also levies a flat tax rate of 12.5 per cent but reduces the taxable basis by €175,000 for the purchase of the family home when conditions are met.
+Upon purchase of real property situated in Belgium, registration rights are due over the purchase price at, in principle, a flat rate of 12 per cent in Flanders.
+If conditions are met, the flat tax rate is reduced in Flanders to 3 per cent for the purchase of the family home.
+Wallonia levies a flat tax rate of 12.5 per cent upon the purchase of real property.
+Brussels also levies a flat tax rate of 12.5 per cent but reduces the taxable basis by €200,000 for the purchase of the family home when certain conditions are met.

-An individual who owns property situated in Belgium needs to pay a property tax on an annual basis.
+An individual who owns property situated in Belgium must pay a property tax on an annual basis.

-When an individual rents a house situated in Belgium to another individual, income tax is due by the owner at progressive rates up to 50 per cent (increased with surcharges) over the cadastral income (ie, the fictitious rental income) of the property.
-If the tenant rents the house for professional use, income tax is due by the owner at progressive rates up to 50 per cent (increased with surcharges) over the actual net rental income.
+When an individual rents a house situated in Belgium to another individual, income tax is due from the owner at progressive rates up to 50 per cent (increased with surcharges) over the cadastral income (ie, the fictitious rental income) of the property.
+If the tenant rents the house for professional use, income tax is due from the owner at progressive rates up to 50 per cent (increased with surcharges) over the actual net rental income.

-If real property situated outside Belgium is rented out by a Belgian individual, Belgium has no authority to levy taxes over the rental income according to the double tax treaties.
-Income of foreign real property must be declared in the Belgian income tax return to be exempted with reservation of progression.
-Until assessment year 2022, either the actual rental income (irrespective of the professional or non-professional use by the tenant) or a (higher) fictitious rental income (when the property is not rented out) had to be declared.
-As from assessment year 2022, the cadastral income will also form the basis to determine the foreign property's income.
-The cadastral income of foreign properties will be determined by the Belgian tax administration.
-Hereto, the Belgian tax administration has sent a questionnaire to Belgian residents owning a foreign property.
+If real property situated outside Belgium is rented out by a Belgian individual, Belgium has no authority to levy taxes over the rental income according to double tax treaties.
+Income from foreign real property must be declared in the Belgian income tax return to be exempted with reservation of progression.
+The cadastral income forms the basis of determining the foreign property's income.
+The cadastral income of foreign properties is determined by the Belgian tax authorities (BTA).
+Hereto, a specific form needs to be introduced to the BTA by the owner.

 If a Belgian tax resident sells his or her family home, no income tax is due over the capital gain.
-However, if an individual sells real property that is not his or her family home, within five years of the acquisition of the property, income tax can be due over the (reduced) capital gain at a flat rate of 16.5 per cent (increased with surcharges).
+However, if an individual sells real property that is not his or her family home within five years of the acquisition of the property, income tax can be due over the (reduced) capital gain at a flat rate of 16.5 per cent (increased with surcharges).

-Belgium has no authority, according to the double tax treaties, to levy income taxes over capital gains if real property situated outside Belgium is sold by a Belgian individual.
+Belgium has no authority, according to double tax treaties, to levy income taxes over capital gains if real property situated outside Belgium is sold by a Belgian individual.